• Menu

 Learning Comes Naturally

-Harmony Learning Community is based on the idea that the ability to learn is innate.
+Talking Stick Learning Center is based on the idea that the ability to learn is innate.
 We are born with the drive to experience the world around us, including relationships with other people, and apply our experiences to make decisions about what we want to do in the world.

 We have committed this organization to joyfully addressing the following question: Since learning is inherent, what are the ways it is most effectively nurtured in young people?